maikelonu/Research_SFASUR-TEC_River_Analysis_Model/README.md

 # SFASUR-TEC

-SFASUR-TEC is an program intended for river streamflow and flood analysis
+SFASUR-TEC is an R program intended for river streamflow and flood analysis

 ## Installation